chschock/smartclust/Readme.md

 \sum_i c(x_i) * x_i.
 The second and third factor do the job pushing cluster size towards 1/2 the point sets size, which seems a bit arbitrary but does the job.

+The scipy linear program solver is too slow for problems of size 100 already (1 sec).
+You can use an external one through the pulp package.

 ## Remarks

-### Performance
-The scipy linear program solver is too slow for problems of size 100 already (1 sec), so we use an external one through the pulp package.

 ### Sample data
 The notebook does nearest neighbour search on vectorizations of wikipedia articles.
 Those vectorizations are derived from word embeddings.
 The data is included as such, because it would take some effort to create random data with realistic properties.
 The data is not easily separable due to its similarity, as it comes from a similarity search.